akspa0/WhisperBite/memory-bank/productContext.md

-# Product Context: WhisperBite
+# Product Context: WhisperBite (2025 Modular Refactor)

 ## Why This Project Exists
-- Audio content is often inaccessible to the deaf, hard of hearing, or those who need to search or analyze conversations.
+- Audio content is often inaccessible or hard to analyze, especially for multi-speaker or event-rich recordings.
-- Existing tools provide either transcription or event annotation, but not both in a unified, context-rich format.
+- Monolithic codebases lead to regressions, slow development, and headaches.
+- Modular, multi-file architecture enables maintainability, extensibility, and reliability.

 ## Problems Solved
-- WhisperBite combines speaker-based transcription (who said what, when) with contextual event annotation (what else was happening), making audio content accessible, searchable, and scene-aware.
-- Enables downstream AI (LLMs, image generation) to reconstruct or illustrate scenes from audio.
+- Modular, rule-driven workflows for audio processing, supporting both simple and advanced use cases.
+- Unified outputs: speaker-attributed, context-annotated transcripts and metadata, organized for downstream AI or human use.
+- Workflow sharing: Users can share and reproduce processing pipelines via `config.yaml`.
+- Each module is small, focused, and independently testable, reducing the risk of regressions.

+## User Experience Goals
+- Intuitive workflow authoring (YAML, UI planned).
+- Easy sharing and reproducibility of workflows.
+- Outputs are accessible, richly annotated, and easy to search or analyze.
+- Developers can extend or fix one module without breaking others.

+## Use Cases
+- Call center analysis, podcast transcription, content management, research, accessibility, and more.

+## Path Forward
+- Scaffold and migrate to a modular, multi-file codebase.
+- Implement and validate the CLAP-driven segmentation workflow as the baseline.
+- Expand documentation and workflow examples.
+- Prepare for UI-based workflow editing and LLM-driven orchestration.

+## Success Metrics
+- Output accuracy and completeness.
+- Workflow reproducibility and shareability.
+- User satisfaction with modularity and extensibility.

 ## How It Should Work
 - User provides an audio file (podcast, call, show, etc.).
 - The tool separates vocals, diarizes speakers, transcribes each segment, and annotates the timeline with events (music, laughter, etc.).
 - Output is a structured, speaker-attributed, context-annotated transcript and metadata.

-## User Experience Goals
-- Make audio content understandable and vivid for everyone, including the deaf.
-- Provide outputs that are easy to search, analyze, and use for further AI-driven scene reconstruction or illustration.
+- **Canonical pipeline order:** Input & normalization → Demucs → Diarization → Transcription → Soundbite extraction → CLAP annotation (context only) → Output writing.
+- **Robust output structure:** Always produce master transcript YAML, per-segment TXT files, and soundbites, matching legacy output format.

 ## Purpose
 WhisperBite addresses the need for sophisticated audio processing in various domains: